mehulagg/gitlab/doc/university/training/topics/env_setup.md

 - **Linux**

   - Type `which git` in the Terminal application and hit enter.
-If the output of that command gives you the path to the git executable, which looks something like `/usr/bin/git`, then you have git already installed on your system.
+If the output of that command gives you the path to the Git executable, which looks something like `/usr/bin/git`, then you have Git already installed on your system.

-  - If git isn't installed on your system, you will recieve an error reporting to you that the command that you tried to execute was not found.
+  - If Git isn't installed on your system, you will recieve an error reporting to you that the command that you tried to execute was not found.

-  - The easiest way to install git would be using the default package manager of the distribution you are using.
-Given below are commands to install git on various GNU/Linux distributions using their default package managers.
-Run the command corresponding to your distribution and once the installation process is completed you should be able to use git on your system.
+  - The easiest way to install Git would be using the default package manager of the distribution you are using.
+Given below are commands to install Git on various GNU/Linux distributions using their default package managers.
+Run the command corresponding to your distribution and once the installation process is completed you should be able to use Git on your system.

   - Archlinux and it's derivatives.

     ```shell
     sudo pacman -S git
     ```

   - Fedora/RHEL/CentOS
     - Using `yum` package manager: